-- 1.3.1 The Bursar is responsible for ensuring that copies of the Financial Regulations are distributed as appropriate to all Fellows and College Officers, and to all Heads of Department.
-An adequate number of copies must be made available electronically for reference within each Department.
-Heads of Department must ensure that all staff are made aware of the Financial Regulations and in particular of all regulations that apply to them, and the implications of not complying with the Financial Regulations, which may result in disciplinary action. - 1.3.2 Additional copies of these Financial Regulations may be obtained from the Head of Finance, who should also be contacted for advice if there is any uncertainty as to their application.
+- 1.3.1 The Bursar is responsible for ensuring that Fellows, College Officers, Heads of Department and Budget Holders are made aware when a new set of Financial Regulations are approved.
+The Financial Regulations are made available of the College website.
+Heads of Department must ensure that all staff are made aware of the Financial Regulations and in particular of all regulations that apply to them, and the implications of not complying with the Financial Regulations, which may result in disciplinary action. - 1.3.2 The Head of Financeshould also be contacted in the first instance for advice if there is any uncertainty as to their application.